-- 5. ESMA shall develop draft regulatory technical standards specifying the following: - (a) the range of bid and offer prices or quotes and the depth of trading interests at those prices, or indicative pre-trade bid and offer prices which are close to the price of the trading interest, to be made public for each class of financial instrument concerned in accordance with of Articles 7(1) and 7(3), taking into account the necessary calibration for different types of trading systems as referred to in Article 7(1a); - (b) the size of orders that are large in scale and the type and the minimum size of orders held in an order management facility pending disclosure for which pre-trade disclosure may be waived under paragraph 1 for each class of financial instrument concerned;
+- (aa) the range of bid and offer prices or quotes and the depth of trading interests at those prices, or indicative pre-trade bid and offer prices which are close to the price of the trading interest, to be made public for each class of financial instrument concerned in accordance with of Articles 7(1) and 7(3), taking into account the necessary calibration for different types of trading systems as referred to in Article 7(1a); - (b) the size of orders that are large in scale and the type and the minimum size of orders held in an order management facility pending disclosure for which pretrade disclosure may be waived under paragraph 1 for each class of financial instrument concerned; - (c) the size specific to the instrument referred to in paragraph 1(b) and the definition of request-for-quote and voice trading systems for which pre-trade disclosure may be waived under paragraph 1;

-- (c) the size specific to the instrument referred to in Article 8(1)(b) and the definition of request-for-quote and voice trading systems for which pre-trade disclosure may be waived under paragraph 1; - When determining the size specific to the instrument that would expose liquidity providers to undue risk and takes into account whether the relevant market participants are retail or wholesale investors, in accordance with Article 8(1)(b), ESMA shall take the following factors into account: - (i) whether, at such sizes, liquidity providers would be able to hedge their risks; - (ii) where a market in the instrument, or a class of instruments, consists in part of retail investors, the average value of transactions undertaken by those investors; - (d) the financial instruments or the classes of financial instruments for which there is not a liquid market where pre-trade disclosure may be waived under paragraph 1; - (e) the parameters and methods for calculating the threshold of liquidity referred to in paragraph 4 in relation to the financial instrument.
-The parameters and methods for Member States to calculate the threshold shall be set in such a way that when the threshold is reached, it represents a significant decline in liquidity across all venues within the Union for the financial instrument concerned based on the criteria used under Article 2(7a) of this Regulation.
+When determining the size specific to the instrument that would expose liquidity providers to undue risk and takes into account whether the relevant market participants are retail or wholesale investors, in accordance with paragraph 1(b), ESMA shall take the following factors into account:

+- (i) whether, at such sizes, liquidity providers would be able to hedge their risks; - (ii) where a market in the instrument, or a class of instruments, consists in part of retail investors, the average value of transactions undertaken by those investors; - (d) the financial instruments or the classes of financial instruments for which there is not a liquid market where pre-trade disclosure may be waived under paragraph 1.

-ESMA shall submit those draft regulatory technical standards to the Commission by [xxx].
+ESMA shall submit those draft regulatory technical standards to the Commission by ...\.